mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/your-first-plugin-mac/index.md

     ![New Project](/images/your-first-plugin-mac-03.png)

 1. *Rhinoceros* launches.
-Click *New Model*
+Click *New Model*.
-1. Type Hello into the Rhino Commandline.
-Notice that the command autocompletes
+1. Type `Hello` into the Rhino Commandline.
+Notice that the command autocompletes.

 ![Command Autocompletes](/images/your-first-plugin-mac-04.png)

-1. The *HelloRhinoCommonCommand* command prints a message
+1. The *HelloRhinoCommonCommand* command prints a message:

 ![Command Prompt](/images/your-first-plugin-mac-05.png)

 1. *Quit* Rhinoceros.
 This stops the session.
 Go back to *Visual Studio Code*.
-Let's take a look at the Plugin Anatomy
+Let's take a look at the Plugin Anatomy.

 ### Plugin Anatomy